MEPs spar over EU leadership's confused response to Israeli war

 Varhelyi issued the statement without first consulting other senior officials inside the bloc's executive, in a widely criticised move.

-"Várhelyi's action marks not only an act of insubordination in relation to the VDL's [von der Leyen] commission but also a 'coup' against the Council of the EU and the balance of power among the European," said Alberto Alemanno, professor of EU law at HEC Paris.
+"Várhelyi's action marks not only an act of insubordination in relation to the VDL's [von der Leyen] commission but also a 'coup' against the Council of the EU and the balance of power among the European institutions," said Alberto Alemanno, professor of EU law at HEC Paris.

 The EU has dispersed €192m for the Palestinian Authority and for cooperation projects.
 And it has since tripled its humanitarian assistance to over €75m to support civilians in need in Gaza.